Salomons - CCCU

 If you have an undergraduate degree that isn’t in Psychology, with a degree classification of 2:1 or 1st, you must have also completed an accredited Masters Level conversion qualification in psychology.
 The conversion course must achieve an average of 60% or above.

-If you were awarded a 2:2 for your undergraduate degree in a non-psychology subject, you must complete an accredited Postgraduate Conversion course in psychology and meet at least one one of the following:
+If you were awarded a 2:2 for your undergraduate degree in a non-Psychology subject, you must complete an accredited Postgraduate Conversion course in Psychology and meet at least one of the following:

 • Obtained an overall score 65% or above as demonstrated on your transcript